Robjects-Community/whatismyadapter/README.md

 ```bash
 source ./setup_dev_aliases.sh
 ```
-You should now be able to use the defined aliases in your terminal session, look at 'willow-a
+You should now be able to use the defined aliases in your terminal session, look at 'dev_aliases.txt' for more information on what aliases are available.

 ### Using Aliases

 Once you have setup aliases, you can use them to run commands in the project container more easily.
 Here are the following aliases that would help manage the project:

+#### Project Management Aliases

 - Get a bash shell in the main project container
 ```bash
 willowcms_shell
 ```

+#### CakePHP Command Aliases
 - run project-specific cakephp commands
 ```bash
 willow_shell